Tourism in Indonesia: Golfing

-Another popular tourist activity is golfing, a favourite sport among the upper class Indonesians and foreigners.
+A popular tourist activity is golfing, a favourite sport of upper-class Indonesians and foreigners.
 Indonesia has around 150 golf courses.
-Golf courses concentrated mostly in Greater Jakarta, West Java, East Java, Bali, Bintan and Batam.
-Bali, West Java and Yogyakarta have well-designed golf courses, either by the sea or on highland overlooking volcanoes.
-Some notable golf courses include Taman Dayu in Pasuruan East Java, Ria Bintan, Damai Indah Golf Bumi Serpong Damai Tangerang, Rancamaya near Bogor, New Kuta Golf in Bali, and Merapi Golf near Yogyakarta.
+These are concentrated mostly in Greater Jakarta, West Java, East Java, Bali, Bintan and Batam.
+Bali, West Java and Yogyakarta have well-designed golf courses, either by the sea or in the highlands overlooking volcanoes.
+Some notable golf courses include Taman Dayu in Pasuruan, East Java; Ria Bintan; Damai Indah Golf; Bumi Serpong Damai Tangerang; Rancamaya near Bogor; New Kuta Golf in Bali; and Merapi Golf near Yogyakarta.